strimbob/MoisPie/readMe.md

 the teensy code is in the ardunio ide Examples->OctoW2811-> videoDisplay

-int the teensy code you must change this line
+in the teensy code you must change this line

 const int config = WS2811_800kHz; // color config is on the PC side